 This Halloween Gumball Machine is the perfect way to display candy and treats on your Halloween party table.
 It is easily made with some Dollar Store crafts and a terra cotta pot and saucer.

 I love using terra cotta pots to make craft projects. (see my clay pot snowman here.)
 The pots and saucers can be used in lots of different ways to make cute themed decor for your home for the holidays.
-For today’s craft, we are going to turn the clay pots into a fun gumball machine.
+For today’s DIY Halloween decoration, we are going to turn the clay pots into a fun gumball machine.

 Making a Halloween Gumball Machine